Klingri/Vortex.Plus/README.md

 # Known Issues & Stability
 The Vortex+ Web Extension doesn't automatically update on it's own because it doesn't exist on the chrome web store due to the strict requirements by Google.
-It only has dark mode and shaders for now, and it's in the very early stages of development so expect bugs and thing's to not work untill I make it stable enough.
+It only has dark mode and a music player for now, and it's in the very early stages of development so expect bugs and thing's to not work untill I make it stable enough.
 - **Performance:** Shaders are currently experimental and may cause lag on lower-end systems.
 - **UI Glitches:** Some text visibility issues may persist on specific platform pages.